Canandaigua, New York: Overview

 Developed near Canandaigua Lake at the site of the historic Seneca village of Tganödä:gwëh, by the mid-19th century Canandaigua was an important railroad junction and home port for several steamboats that operated on the lake.
 After the Civil War, local industries included two brick works, the Lisk Manufacturing Company, several mills, and the regionally prominent McKechnie Brewery.
 The shire town of the original county of western New York, Canandaigua was the site of the trial of Susan B. Anthony in 1873 on charges of voting illegally because only men were allowed to vote.

 In the 21st century, the town is a center for business, government, health care, and education.
-Canandaigua is the home of Constellation Brands, founded as Canandaigua Wine Company, which produces Manischewitz wine; Finger Lakes Community College; Thompson Health System; the Constellation Brands – Marvin Sands Performing Arts Center (CMAC); Granger Homestead; the Canandaigua Lady paddle-wheel tour boat; and Sonnenberg Gardens and Mansion State Historic Park.
+Canandaigua is the original home of Constellation Brands, founded as Canandaigua Wine Company, which produces Manischewitz wine; Finger Lakes Community College; Thompson Health System; the Constellation Brands – Marvin Sands Performing Arts Center (CMAC); Granger Homestead; the Canandaigua Lady paddle-wheel tour boat; and Sonnenberg Gardens and Mansion State Historic Park.

 Chronological

 French explorers Robert de La Salle and René de Bréhant de Galinée visited the region in 1669.
 They recorded seeing a burning spring known to the Seneca in what is now known as the nearby Town of Bristol.
 The water of the spring appears to burn as a flame; this is caused by escaping natural gas, and several such burning springs have been noted in the Canandaigua area.

 The city was the historic site of Tganödä:gwëh, a Seneca village.
 The village site was later used for West Avenue Cemetery.
 The village was formed by former residents of the Ganondagan Seneca village, destroyed by the French in 1687.

 The Tganödä:gwëh Seneca village, consisting of 23 longhouses, was destroyed during the American Revolutionary War by the Sullivan Expedition on September 10, 1779.
 American rebels had mounted this attack in reprisal for an attack by Mohawk and other British allies on Cherry Valley in the eastern part of the territory.
 The American forces attacked Iroquois villages throughout western New York, destroying 40 and burning the winter stores of the people.
 The Iroquois fled to Fort Niagara as refugees, and many died of starvation that winter.

 After the war, pioneer settlers came from eastern New York and New England.
 They founded the city's public high school, Canandaigua Academy, in 1791.
 On November 11, 1794, the Treaty of Canandaigua was signed in the town by representatives of the United States of America and the Six Nations of the Iroquois; the British had ceded Iroquois lands without consulting them, and the US forced most of the Iroquois Native Americans out of the state.
 It established two small reservations for the Seneca and Oneida, who had been allies of the American rebels, but they suffered considerable enmity and discrimination after the war.

-What is now the city, separated from the Town of Canandaigua to become the Village of Canandaigua in 1815 and a city in 1913.
+What is now the city separated from the Town of Canandaigua to become the Village of Canandaigua in 1815 and a city in 1913.